idugalic/micro-company/README.md

 A Project service is used for manging and quering the projects of your company.
 It is split into a *command-side* microservice application and a *query-side* microservice application.

 ##### CustomerMicroservice
-A Customer service is used for manging and quering customers of yours.
+A Customer service is used for manging and quering customers.
 It is split into a *command-side* microservice application and a *query-side* microservice application.

 ## Running instructions